top of page

 The core principle is positioning the two speakers and the listening position as the three points of an equilateral triangle.

 • Distance: The distance between the center of the two speakers should be roughly the same as the distance from each speaker to the MLP.
-Recommended separation is typically 1800mm to 2400mm (or about 6 to 8 feet) apart, depending on the speaker size.
+Recommended separation is typically 1800mm to 2400mm (or about 6 to 8 feet), depending on the speaker size.

-• Time Alignment: This setup is critical because it ensures that the direct sound waves from the left and right channels reach the listener's ears simultaneously (time-aligned), which is essential for preserving soundstage depth and width.
+• Time Alignment: This setup is critical.
+It ensures that the direct sound waves from the left and right channels reach the listener's ears simultaneously.
+This time alignment is essential for preserving soundstage depth and width.

 2. Room Orientation and Listener Position